 My favorite part of the lesson was where we read in D&C 121 about how the Priesthood should be used, and the blessings from it.
 I think we glean a lot from this that we can apply to Motherhood, and Fatherhood.

-45 Let thy abowels also be full of charity towards all men, and to the household of faith, and let bvirtue garnish thy thoughts unceasingly; then shall thy cconfidence wax strong in the dpresence of God; and the doctrine of the priesthood shall distil upon thy soul as the edews from heaven.
+40 Hence many are called, but afew are chosen.41 No apower or influence can or ought to be maintained by virtue of the bpriesthood, only by cpersuasion, by dlong-suffering, by gentleness and meekness, and by love unfeigned;44 That he may know that thy faithfulness is stronger than the cords of adeath.45 Let thy abowels also be full of charity towards all men, and to the household of faith, and let bvirtue garnish thy thoughts unceasingly; then shall thy cconfidence wax strong in the dpresence of God; and the doctrine of the priesthood shall distil upon thy soul as the edews from heaven.46 The Holy Ghost shall be thy constant acompanion, and thy scepter an unchanging scepter of brighteousness and truth; and thy cdominion shall be an everlasting dominion, and without compulsory means it shall flow unto thee forever and ever.

 These verses teach us how we are to treat those we have stewardship over.
 Greg, our teacher asked us, what our "dominion" was.
 He said as parents, our children are our dominion, and if we practice gentleness, charity, kindness, and make sure virtue garnishes our thoughts, we shall have the Holy Ghost as a constant companion.
 Our dominion, our children will flow unto us without being forced, coerced... they will willingly follow our examples of righteousness.
 Gentleness, begets gentleness.